Sweet Dog

 5

-A stick or bit of wood picked up outsideEmbedded splinters, mouth and throat injuries, perforation: a hazard vets know well, not a toy.
+A stick or piece of wood picked up outsideSplinters lodged in the mouth, injuries to mouth and throat, perforation: a danger vets know well, not a toy.

-A chew toy suited to his jawFor the need to chew, under your supervision.
+Chew toy suited to his jawAnswers the need to chew, always under your supervision.

-A food-stuffable toyKeeps him busy for a long time: perfect as an away-time toy.
+Food-stuffable toyKeeps him busy for a long time: perfect as an away-from-home toy.

-A game of tug with youChannels the teeth and builds the bond: an interaction toy, which you put away between two sessions.
+Tug game with youChannels the teeth and builds the bond: an interactive toy, which you put away between games.

-An occupation toy is chewed alone; an interaction toy is brought out and put away.
+A chew toy is chewed alone; an interactive toy comes out and goes away again.
 Mixing the two makes the game lose its value.

 Doing it alone, or getting help

-• The destruction is spread out and mostly aimed at things to chew.
+• The destruction is spread around and mostly targets chewable objects.

-• Your dog is short on exercise: he needs more outings and more to keep him busy.
+• Your dog isn't getting enough exercise: he needs more walks and more to do.

-• He does not panic when you leave, he is bored.
+• He doesn't panic when you leave, he's bored.

 Get some support

-• He hurts himself on doors or windows trying to get out.
+• He injures himself at the exits (doors, windows) trying to get out.

 Destroying sometimes means swallowing.
-If he has eaten a piece of plasterboard, wood, fabric or a sock, keep an eye on his belly and his general state.
+If he has swallowed a bit of plasterboard, wood, fabric or a sock, keep an eye on his tummy and his general state.

 • He has swallowed a small piece but eats, drinks and plays normally

-• A slightly loose stool, with no other sign
+• A slightly soft stool, with no other sign

 See the vet without delay